Skip to main content

 – Natural Environment Research Council (NERC)

-Collaborative research which focuses on the underpinning science of aviation’s non-carbon dioxide (CO2) impacts – including from SAFs – and how they interact with climate over time with the view to identifying benefits, mitigation options, informing industry and government policy decisions.£10 million.
+Collaborative research which focuses on the underpinning science of aviation’s non-carbon dioxide (CO2) impacts — including from SAFs — and how they interact with climate over time with the view to identifying benefits, mitigation options, informing industry and government policy decisions.£10 million (~£8 million funded)

-Tomorrow’s Engineering Research Challenges– EPSRCFunding opportunity supporting diverse teams from across disciplines to forge new research capabilities.£7 million.
+Tomorrow’s Engineering Research Challenges– EPSRCFunding opportunity supporting diverse teams from across disciplines to forge new research capabilities.£10 million total (awarded 2025)

-Accelerating research outcomes to deliver a prosperous net zero– Engineering and Physical Sciences Research Council (EPSRC)Provides follow-on funding to research outputs that are ready to move beyond fundamental research and need additional resources to be taken up as a solution by users.£7.5 million.
+Accelerating research outcomes to deliver a prosperous net zero– Engineering and Physical Sciences Research Council (EPSRC)Provides follow-on funding to research outputs that are ready to move beyond fundamental research and need additional resources to be taken up as a solution by users.

 Strategic Programme